 • Preheat oven to 375 degrees F. Measure out 1 cup of the marinara sauce and set aside.

-• Meanwhile, add olive oil to a 12" skillet and place over MEDIUM heat.
+• Meanwhile, add olive oil to a 12-inch skillet and place over MEDIUM heat.
 Add turkey (or beef), onion, bell pepper, and garlic to the skillet.
 Cook, stirring to break up the ground meat as it cooks.
 Continue to cook and stir until meat is thoroughly cooked and veggies have softened.
 Drain off as much grease as possible and return the skillet to the heat.

 • Add the chopped zucchini flesh, mushrooms, remaining marinara in jar (reserve 1 cup for later), parsley, Italian seasoning, salt, fresh ground black pepper, and crushed red pepper.
 Stir well to combine.
 Bring to a simmer, then reduce heat and allow to simmer over low heat for about 15 minutes.